 - With a human subject, the brain contributes substantial ‘recognition’ capability.
-At one nine-hundredth of original broadcast bandwidth (throwing away , the recognised content bizarrely surpasses the capabilities of the system.
+At one nine-hundredth of original 625-line broadcast bandwidth (throwing away 99.9% of the information), the content that we see bizarrely appears to surpass the capabilities of the system.

-- Conversely, with static subjects like landscape and buildings, the image often is totally unrecognisable – even in colour.
+- Conversely, with static subjects like landscape and buildings, the image often is completely unrecognisable – even in colour.

 The examples below were all done in the 1980s.
-There is nothing more recent as not only is it all too simple nowadays to do this in software, but also the results below fully answered my questions on quality.
+There is nothing more recent as not only is it all too simple nowadays to do this in software, but also the results below fully answered my questions on quality, and I moved on.

 Examples of Frame Sequential Colour

 In all instances, the television programme was stored on stereo audio-cassette tape – vision and sound taking each of the left and right channels of the tape.
 The still images above show how good low-definition colour can be.
 I’m sure you can recognise at least one – (Richard Feynman, Suzanne Vega, Terry Wogan).
 The still images and the video clips below all come from the audio-cassette tape played back through a custom interface onto my colour frame store (built in 1977-8).

 Below is an example of frame sequential 30-line TV from a Wogan show in the 1980s.
 The original PAL colour video was converted by hardware into a cyclic 3-frame sequence of red, green then blue on consecutive frames, hence why there is colour break-up on movement.
 The colour image was reconstructed in the colour frame store, and converted back to PAL 625-line.